 \textbf{\acl{fa} module}.
-We use face bounding boxes and landmarks predicted by the face detector to extract and align face regions.
+Face bounding boxes and landmarks predicted by the face detector are used to extract and align face regions.
 Alignment uses Kornia’s \texttt{warp\_affine} function to transform a face such that the left and right eyes are positioned at relative coordinates $(0.3, 0.33)$ and $(0.7, 0.33)$, respectively, within a target square image.

 \textbf{\acl{fas} models}.
 We rely on 2 models previously used as antispoofers: AENet~\cite{zhang2020celebaspooflargescalefaceantispoofing} and MobileNetV2~\cite{sandler2019mobilenetv2invertedresidualslinear}.